 hand” artists plying their trade on the streets of Athens, especially on Athinas Street, but now they usually use 3 small cups

 where only one of them has a small ball underneath.
 But, the game still has

 the same name and is illegal so you will usually see a crowd and one or two guys whose job it is to watch for the cops.
 Don't play.
 You will lose.

 There are also the Russians and other immigrants who sell packs of cigarettes at the City Market, but despite this being black-market enterprise I would not call them criminals.

 But what happened to all the real lowlifes who once made their place of business on Athinas Street?

 True Stories of Modern Greek Heroes

 The story of the cleaning up of Athinas Street begins when Kosta Zissis bought the Hotel Attalos, a 6 story modern apartment-style building about 3 blocks up from the Monastiraki metro station.
-The building had been run down by the previous owners and Mr Zissis slowly but surely cleaned it
+The building had been run down by the previous owners and Mr Zissis slowly but surely

 up and modernized it into an economical tourist hotel.
 In